-The SCC internship program offers students the opportunity to work as a cohort with top researchers and their local community partners on impactful smart community projects.
-Our interns will gain experience working with local government, community, and non-profit leaders and expand their professional network while receiving a summer stipend.
+The SCC internship program offers students the opportunity to work as a cohort on impactful smart technology projects.
+Our interns will gain experience working with local governments, communities, and non-profit leaders and expand their professional network while receiving a summer stipend.

 The SCC Internship Provides:

-- The opportunity for students to expand their professional network
+- The opportunity for interns to expand their professional network

 - Additional programing through our SCC collaborators

-- Full SCI2 staff support throughout the internship
+- Full PIN staff support throughout the internship

 The internship offers students learning opportunities outside of the classroom.
 Through the SCC program, students will use the knowledge and skills they gained in the classroom to help create more sustainable and smart communities.

-The program is open to all Georgia undergraduate and graduate students of all majors regardless of degree level, major, or visa status (must be eligible to work in the U.S.).
+- The program is open to college students at any public or private college/university regardless of degree level, major, or visa status (students on foreign visas must be eligible to work in the United States)